 To provide flexibility to adapt to different types of emergencies, the City is establishing guidelines that will rely on several different methods of communicating with residents and businesses depending upon the unique circumstances, expected duration and type of emergency event:

 1. Emergency alert system: This is the primary system the City utilizes.
 It uses text messages and emails to transmit information to registered community members immediately.

 a.
-The City strongly encourages all residents and businesses to register their [cell phone number][email address] at the following website in advance – before an emergency: Nixle
+The City strongly encourages all residents and businesses to register their [cell phone number][email address] at the Nixle website in advance – before an emergency.

-2. City website: Whenever feasible, the City may post important information and reference information at its website: www.tustinca.org.
+2. City website: Whenever feasible, the City may post important information and reference information on the city's website.